audionerd/wordpress-machine/README.md

 Wordpress is served out of `site/`

-You can setup /etc/hosts to point to subdomains so you can do:
+You can also setup /etc/hosts to point to subdomains so you can do:

 	http://site.dev